clairefreehafer/peachflix/README.md

 #### Movie Rating

 The movie rating on the movie info modal is not implemented.
 The API does not return a 5-star system rating, so one of the ones it does return (or multiple, to create an aggregate) would need to be translated to the 5-star system.
 With more time I would implement this, or perhaps let the user set their own rating here that is stored alongside their favorite films.

+#### Favorites

+- Duplicate favoriting is not accounted for.
+- "Add to favorites" button not responsive